 Another key aspect that is measured using this type of survey is the comparison with direct competitors.
 Customers do not easily offer information regarding how much better or worse an aspect of their suppliers’ product/service is compared to the competition.
 This is also the reason why it is important that the interviewer is not the supplier himself but a third party.

 There are several ways in which the interview can be held, each with its own advantages and disadvantages.
 For the B2B channel, in-person interviews are always preferable.

 This method makes it possible to build a relationship and keep the interviewee’s involvement and attention high.
 Direct and open-ended questions obtain more authentic answers during a face to face interview.
 In addition, those conducting the interview can derive many qualitative and quantitative elements which can be integrated into the survey.

 Customers who have given their time to the survey now expect the results to translate into tangible action.
 If this does not happen, there will be further dissatisfaction.

 Some actions can be quick and immediate, such as sending a newsletter, changing the billing process, or creating a call center to provide technical information.

 A five-step process can be used to make these long-term improvements.

-- Examine survey data to see where there are absolute low scores and low scores compared to the competition
+- Examine the survey data to see where there are absolute low scores and low scores compared to competitors.

 - Pay special attention to issues that are important to customers